Tonywuhk/realai.org/frontier/towards-neural-network-based-general-intelligence.md

 ## 5. Hierarchical Learning

-A hierarchy of learning structures eases the difficulty of learning in long time horizon and facilitates reasoning in abstract terms.
+The ability to learn hierarchical structures in the data and use them for abstract planning and reasoning, sometimes in long time horizon.
+Hierarchies in network architeture are likely necessary.

 ### 5.1 Concept Learning

-The ability to extract abstract concepts from data.
+This can be seen as a special case where one level of hierarchy, from data to concept, needs to be solved.

 ## 6. Neural Interface and Modules